 Until a few years ago, Psalm 83 received very little attention from the Christian community.
 But with this Psalm speaking of various Middle Eastern peoples banding together to destroy Israel, coupled with the growing realization that the Antichrist just might be Muslim, Psalm 83 has been growing in importance more recently it seems.
 It has been said that the fulfillment of Psalm 83 was via the past Arab-Israeli wars, but I disagree.
 Some say it is still to be fulfilled.
 I agree with this, but only under precise circumstances.

-In this article, just as I did in Hidden In Plain Sight, we will look at the relevant passage (in this case, Psalm 83) verse by verse and compare what we see to real world events and history, in detail.
+In this article, just as I did in Daniel Revisited, we will look at the relevant passage (in this case, Psalm 83) verse by verse and compare what we see to real world events and history, in detail.
 In this case, it is the history of Israel of the last 65 years – the time that modern Israel has existed as a nation.

 Psalm 83 begins by calling our attention to God’s enemies and that they are up to something,

 “O God, do not keep silent; be not quiet, O God, be not still.
 See how your enemies are astir, how your foes rear their heads.”
-(Psalm 83:1-2, NIV)
+(Psalm 83:1-2, NIV 1984)

 These enemies are the peoples surrounding Israel, and are called out by name in verses 6-8.
 Verse 3 tells us what they are doing, “With cunning (be subtle, be shrewd, be crafty) they conspire against your people; they plot against those you cherish.”
 To have cunning means to be shrewd, crafty, and subtle.
 Subtle and crafty are the key ideas here.